bbc/gourmet-translation-api-server/README.md

 ### Building the template

+The `cdk.json` file tells the CDK Toolkit how to execute the app.

-`cdk synth`: emits the synthesized [CloudFormation template](./cdk.out/TranslationApiStack.template.json) in the cdk.out directory.
+`cdk synth`: emits the synthesized CloudFormation templates as `*.template.JSON` files in the [cdk.out](./cdk.out)  directory.

+# Translation API Cluster

+The cluster uses ECS.
+In this instance the containers are running on Fargate.

 ## Adding a new translation model